ashionky/home-assistant.io/source/_integrations/refoss.markdown

 ### Discover device

-  - After integrating Refoss, it will start socket broadcast and Home Assistant will automatically discover Refoss devices under the current LAN.
+  - After integrating Refoss SCAN, it will start socket broadcast and Home Assistant will automatically discover Refoss devices under the current LAN.

 ## Entity naming